LWVPullman/LeagueWebsite/README.md

 1. meetings like posts
 2. navigation drop downs
 3. Social Media links in the nav bar
-4. Merge in and connect Voters Info
-5. Merge in and connect Advocacy
+4. Merge in and connect Advocacy (Done, but not sure it's the right page)

 ## Things to do for anyone:
 1. PDF’s from observer corp